Niyamas/Data-Analysis-Projects/README.md

 # Data-Science-Learning-Projects

-A collection of code for learning different data science topics ranging from SQL databases to machine learning.
+A collection of code for learning different data science topics such as setting up Jupyter Notebook to interface with PostgreSQL and analyzing data with machine learning.